jlpteaching/ECS201A/hw1/hw1.rst

 where ``X`` in ``-jX`` is the number of cores in your system, plus one.

-As mentioned in the tutorial, it takes a while to compile gem5.
+As mentioned in the book, it takes a while to compile gem5.
 You should download and start the compilation process before doing anything else.

-Step 2: gem5 Tutorial, Part I
+Step 2: gem5 Book, Part I
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Go through the rest of Part I of the `gem5 tutorial`__.
+Go through the rest of Part I of the `gem5 book`_.
 You will go through the following topics:

  - Creating a simple configuration script.